bioteam/covid-bioinformatics/README.md

 Software tools to collect and analyze Coronavirus sequences, including code that extracts gene and protein sequences from COV (coronavirus) genome files downloaded from NCBI, and creates gene and protein-specific sequence collections, alignments, and Hidden Markov Models (HMMs).
 The HMMs can be used to annotate COV sequences and create BED files for genome visualization.
-A *cov_strains* file describes the expected genes for SARS, MERS, and COV2 so that collections are strain-specific.
+The code uses the *cov_strains.yaml* file that lists the expected genes for SARS, MERS, and COV2 so that collections are strain-specific.

 # example usage
 * `mkdir COV2`